Tencent/cls-mcp-server/README.md

 Replace `TENCENTCLOUD_REGION` value with your desired default region.
 Will only take effect if no region input from AI.

 Replace `MAX_LENGTH` value to fit token length requirement of your AI model.
 If not provided, will send entire response to AI model.

+Replace `PORT` value to change sse server port.
+Default `3000`.
+Will only take effect in sse transport.